chapel-lang/chapel/doc/rst/technotes/llvm.rst

 This information can be combined with dumping LLVM IR, so that developers can focus on the LLVM IR level transformations without needing to worry about the frontend.
-The following flags are very useful for printing and maniupltaing LLVM IR.
-All should be passed as ``--mllvm <flag>``, for example ``--mllvm --print-after-all``
+The following flags are very useful for printing and manipulating LLVM IR.
+All should be passed as ``--mllvm <flag>``, for example ``--mllvm --print-after-all``.

  * ``--print-before=<PASSES>``
     * Enables printing the LLVM IR before each pass.